Obnoxieux/mtimelog/README.md

 ## Who this project is for
-This project is intended for anyone who wants to track their time spent on tasks over the course of a constrained working day, review this data and export it in various text formats.
+This project is intended for anyone who wants to track their time spent on tasks over the course of a working day, review this data and export it in various text formats.

 ## Project dependencies